jaoord/nudge/README.md

   - System sound
   - Taskbar icon flashing
 - **Auto-Restart:** Timer restarts automatically after each cycle.
-- **Auto-Start Option:** Start timer automatically when the app launches.
+- **Auto-Start Timer Option:** Start timer automatically when the app launches.
+- **Auto-Start with Windows:** Option to start the app with Windows.
 - **Modern UI:** Frameless, dark, rounded, and fully custom-drawn.
 - **Settings Saved:** All preferences are stored in a JSON config file.